What is bullying?

 The school works hard to ensure that all pupils know the difference between bullying and “falling out”.

 At ARH, we have a team of fantastic Anti-Bullying Champions made up of children from Years 5 and 6.
-Miss Milligan and Mrs Lawes work to train these children to resolve disputes, address worries and act as peer mediators.
+Miss Milligan works to train these children to resolve disputes, address worries and act as peer mediators.
 They keep an eye on our friendship stops, which all children can go to if they feel lonely and need a friend.
 Our ABCs also check our school worry box on a weekly basis to support those who don't feel confident in coming forwards.
 You can spot our ABCs on the playground thanks to their distinctive purple hi-viz vests.

 What should I do if someone is being bullied?